-The loss of coverage must be due to exhaustion of COBRA Continuation Coverage under another plan, termination as a result of loss of eligibility for the coverage, or terminated.
+The loss of coverage must be due to exhaustion of COBRA Continuation Coverage under another plan, termination as a result of loss of eligibility for the coverage, or termination as a result of employer contributions toward the other coverage being terminated.
 Loss of eligibility does not include a loss due to failure of the individual or participant to pay contributions on a timely basis or termination of coverage for cause.
 You must enroll the Spouse or dependent within 31 days after the termination of the other coverage.
 Adding a Spouse or Dependent Child may cause an increase in the amount you must pay for COBRA Continuation Coverage.